General Data Protection Regulation (GDPR)

 Phocas will continue to invest in the security of its customer solutions to ensure it remains compliant with applicable legislation.

-With the new GDPR, can an EU customer continue to host personal data outside of the EU/EEA?
+Under GDPR regulations, can an EU customer host personal data outside of the EU/EEA?

 Provided certain legal mechanisms are in place, EU customers can host personal data outside of the EU.
 Personal data may be transferred outside of the EU and the EEA when an adequate level of protection for that data is guaranteed.